Notifications

 use Orchid\Support\Facades\Toast;

-One of the additional features of toast messages is the ability to specify whether the message should automatically hide after a certain period of time or not.
-By default, toast messages will automatically hide after a few seconds, but you can disable this behavior by using the autoHide
+One of the additional features of toast messages is the ability to specify whether the message should automatically hide after a certain period of time.
+By default, toast messages will automatically hide after a few seconds, but you can disable this behavior by using the persistent

 method: